Irfan Vusljanin

-Irfan Vusljanin (Ирфан Вусљанин; born 7 January 1986) is a Serbian footballer, who currently plays for FK Sloboda Užice.
+Irfan Vusljanin (Ирфан Вусљанин; born 7 January 1986) is a Serbian retired footballer who played as a midfielder.

 Career

 He started playing with his home town club FK Novi Pazar.
 In summer 2005 he moved to play with top league club OFK Beograd where he will stay until 2008, mostly playing as a loaned player with other clubs.
 His only matches with OFK were in his first 2005-06 season there, but also one match in the last 2007-08 season.
 During this period he was loaned for half season with Spartak Subotica, another half season with his first club Novi Pazar, two half seasons with FK Borac Čačak and a half season with FK Sevojno.
 In summer 2008 he moved to a newly top promoted ambitious club FK Jagodina.
 In summer 2011 he moved back to FK Novi Pazar and played in Serbian Superliga.

 Personal life

 Vusljanin was born on 7 January 1986 in Novi Pazar, Sandžak, Serbia (then part of Yugoslavia).
 He is ethnic Bosniak.